 I have to be selective because while my kids and I love all fish, my husband is not so much a fan.
 Especially the salmon variety, or any strong flavored fish for that matter.

 Recently I was introduced to Barramundi.
 I was happy to discover that it’s a firm-fleshed white fish, mild in taste and once cooked, has a flakey and buttery texture.
-Barramundi is a healthy, sustainable farm-raised fish using a Smart Aquaculture approach which results in it being a low fat fish with high omega 3’s!
+Pair that with a flavorful coconut thai sauce, sautéed spinach and fluffy rice… and you have yourself a healthy and satisfying meal.

 To Make This Thai Coconut Curry Poached Barramundi you Will Need: